Abdullah-codes/kubernetes-fault-tolerant-storage/Readme.md

 ```
 This statefulset will create Nginx pod and mount the volume which we have created earlier in to the pod.

-we will create an file in the pod data. so whenever pod goes down or fails kubernetes will create new pod and attach this volume to the pod and we will not see any data loss.
+We will create an file in the pod data.
+So whenever pod goes down or fails kubernetes will create new pod and attach this volume to the pod and we will not see any data loss.

 ```
 kubectl exec -it my-statefulset-0 bash